 Physicians Kristina Naseer and Kristy Holland, along with physician’s assistant Stephanie Armstrong, were dismissed as defendants before trial.

-Unsell, along with Partners Thomas Q. Keefe III and Thomas Q. Keefe Jr., established the following at trial:
+Unsell, along with Partners Thomas Q. Keefe III and Thomas Q. Keefe Jr., medical malpractice and personal injury attorneys in Belleville, IL established the following at trial:

 On April 23, 2015, Almefleh went to St. Elizabeth’s Hospital emergency room with signs and symptoms of cauda equina syndrome.
 This included new onset leg weakness and early evidence of a foot drop, saddle anesthesia (which is numbness in the perineal region), trouble with urination and sexual dysfunction.